 Her special interests are management of rare uterine and genital abnormalities, reproductive endocrinology, fertility preservation and reproductive surgery.
 She has published in peer reviewed journals and contributed chapters on her special interest topics.
 She runs an annual laparoscopy and hysteroscopy teaching course for junior doctors at UCLH.
 She lectures regularly at national and international medical conferences.

 Ms Shirin Khanjani is a consultant Gynaecologist and accredited subspecialist in Reproductive Medicine at University College London Hospital.
 Miss Khanjani has trained at Imperial College where she obtained her PhD, was a clinical lecturer and completed sub-specialist training in reproductive medicine.
-Her research interests are identifying biomarkers that will help with successful conception, these include microbiome, metabolome and inflammatory signature of the reproductive tract.
+She is passionate about looking after couples who experience conception delays and difficulties.
+She has a keen interest in management of moderate and severe premenstrual syndrome as well as perimenopausal and menopausal symptoms.
+Her research interests are identifying bio markers that will help with successful conception.
 She has published in peer reviewed journals and book chapters.

 Mr Ertan Saridogan is a Consultant in Gynaecology, Reproductive Medicine and Minimal Access Surgery at the University College London Hospitals (UCLH), The Portland Hospital and CRGH.
 He qualified in 1997 from Hacettepe University, Faculty of Medicine, in Ankara, Turkey.